3-M syndrome

 3-M syndrome or 3M3 is a rare hereditary disorder characterized by severe growth retardation, facial dysmorphia, and skeletal abnormalities.
-The name 3-M is derived from the initials of the three researchers who first identified it: Miller, McKusick, and Malvaux and report their findings in the medical literature in 1972.
+The name 3-M is derived from the initials of the three researchers who first identified it: Miller, McKusick, and Malvaux; they reported their findings in the medical literature in 1972.
 Mutations in any one of the following three genes: CUL7, OBSL1, and CCDC8 are responsible for the occurrence of this disorder.
 It is inherited through an autosomal recessive pattern and considered very rare, so far less than 100 cases worldwide have been identified.
 Diagnosis is based on the presence of clinical features.
 Genetic testing can confirm the diagnosis and identify the specific gene involved.
 Treatment is aimed at addressing the growth and skeletal problems and may include surgical bone lengthening, adaptive aids, and physical therapy.
 An endocrinologist may assist with growth hormone replacement and appropriate evaluations during puberty.

 Symptoms and signs

 Growth retardation

 Individuals with 3-M syndrome have severe prenatal growth retardation due to growth delays during fetal development resulting in a low birth weight.
 Growth delays continue after birth throughout childhood and adolescence, ultimately leading to a short stature.
 Growth delays and immature bone development (growth retardation and delayed bone maturation) typically continue after birth (postnatally), leading to short stature (dwarfism) with proportional development of the arms and legs (as opposed to short stature with abnormally small arms and legs).
 In most cases, infants with 3M syndrome are unusually small and have a low birth weight despite being carried to term.